boostorg/sort/README.md

 - **pdqsort** is a improvement of the quick sort algorithm, designed and developed by Orson Peters.

-- **spinsort** is a stable sort, fast with random and whith near sorted data, designed and developed by Francisco Tapia.
+- **spinsort** is a stable sort, fast with random and with near sorted data, designed and developed by Francisco Tapia.

-- **flat_stable_sort** stable sort with a small additional memory (around 1% of the size of the data),provide the 80% - 90% of the speed of spinsort, being fast with random and with near sorted data, designed and developed by Francisco Tapia.
+- **flat_stable_sort** stable sort with a small additional memory (around 1% of the size of the data), provide the 80% - 90% of the speed of spinsort, being fast with random and with near sorted data, designed and developed by Francisco Tapia.

 <h2>Parallel Algorithms</h2>